Day 172: Sound of the Surf

 Your new promotion, Agent, comes with a nice little set of goodies, besides the part where being called an “Agent” makes it seem like you’re actually part of the team instead of a greenhorn.
 Now before we get started, remember: your promotion to Novice unlocked Ring synth, and Rookie unlocked Gear synth, so synthesis is fully unlocked from here until the post-game.
 That means all of Agent’s direct goodies have to come in the Heart shop, and the rest will simply be tied in with the new Gear and Ring-related synthesis items encountered during the upcoming missions.
 As a consequence, I feel like Agent’s Heart Point shop rewards are a bit better than the Heart Point shop items we’ve seen previously, since they have to stand on their own!

 Let’s take a look.
 There’s another Slot Releaser, but no Level Up this time.
 Hi-Ethers are on sale at last, making Elixirs very easy to synth, along with all the –ra level spells we’ve unlocked (even Cura, which is brand new).
 Our first Magic Lv 3 panel is available.
 There are 2 Dodge Roll Lv + panels, though they’re presently useless without a linked Dodge Roll panel to install them in (you only have the unlinked Dodge Roll panel from the start of the game at the moment).
 Representing the opposite failure, we have a linked Aerial Recovery panel with no upgrades!
 Thankfully, you can synth some upgrade panels for Aerial Recovery soon, and they’re not flat Lv+ upgrades but specialized upgrades that give you special powers.
-I personally like the Quick Recovery panel.
-Rounding out the shop, we’ve got some crap: a questionable panel called Auto-Lock that I hate.
+If you’re interested in that, I personally like the Quick Recovery panel.
+Rounding out the shop, we’ve got some crap: that is to say, a questionable panel called Auto-Lock that I hate.
 It locks on to any enemy nearby, whether you want to or not.
 Pass.

 The Heart Shop also sells an Auto-Life upgrade, which will have the ability recover 2/3rds of your health instead of 1/3rd, making it a must-have.
 It’s essentially this game’s equivalent of Second Chance and Once More, though with better healing in exchange for a use limit.